Our Guiding Philosophy:

 The blog provides comprehensive coverage of all cases heard on the merits at the Supreme Court and all significant petitions for certiorari.
 However, to ensure that there are no actual or apparent conflicts of interest or factors that could diminish the blog’s editorial independence, the following rules apply:

-- No person shall have any role in reporting on any case in which he or his firm plays any role, including attorneys of the Firm.
+- No person shall have any role in reporting on any case in which he or his firm, including attorneys of the Firm, plays any role other than a submission that does not in any respect advocate for any outcome in the case.

 - The blog staff will note Firm merits cases only when required to provide comprehensive coverage – for example, describing an order granting certiorari and furnishing basic details about the case – but will not otherwise comment, report, or pass judgment on the cases.